PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 To this end, the PMF Survey is a twist on the classic Net Promoter Score, but it's designed _specifically_ for finding product-market fit, and creating a feedback loop for user feedback.

-Created by entrepreneur Sean Ellis[^2], the core question (among others) it asks is:
+Created by entrepreneur Sean Ellis, the core question (among others) it asks is:

 “How would you feel if you could no longer use [ProductName]?”